 Here are ways to reduce water usage:

-Install flow-reducing shower heads and aerators, automatic shut off hose nozzles.
+- Install flow-reducing shower heads and aerators, and automatic shut-off hose nozzles.
 Water conservation devices for toilet tanks.

 Here are some of the symbols to look for: